Myhael76/wm-on-aws-ecs-01/README.md

 - Reviewed the structure of .devcontainer folder, making a union with the docker compose contents.
 Studied the structure of the dev-containers solution and found a number of inconsistencies and improvement points.
 To reserve eventual improvements for the future, the solution is good enough for now.
 - Tested the project with a second clone, with the intention of generating two sets of variables.
 It fails for name conflicts, thus decided to add a prefix to names.
+- Refactor to modules to keep concerns separated and learn modules